wmeints/cartographer/README.md

 # Cartographer

-This project implements a custom operator for Kubernetes that manages the MLOps environments for Aigency.
+This project implements a custom operator for Kubernetes that manages the MLOps environments.
-We've started this project, because we're with a small number of people working on various projects for various customers.
+I've started this project because I don't want to deal with Helm and I need something that also manages my environment after I've deployed it on Kubernetes.

-We want to spend our time building and deploying models.
-The rest of our stuff should just work.
-Therefore we're trying to automate as much of the operations work as possible for our environments.
+I want to spend my time building and deploying models.
+The rest of my stuff should just work.
+Therefore I'm trying to automate as much of the operations work as possible for the environments I work in.

 ------------------------------------------------------------------------------------------------------------------------

-**Note:** This is an experiment.
+**Note:** This is an experiment to see if my idea is viable.
 Feel free to give it a try on your own Kubernetes environment.
 Currently, only the workflow bits work.
+You've been warned :grin:

 ------------------------------------------------------------------------------------------------------------------------